NTIA/scos-sensor/drivers/README.md

 # SCOS Sensor Drivers Directory

+This directory is mounted as a Docker volume to `/drivers` in the SCOS sensor Docker container.

-Some sensors/SDRs require driver files which cannot be packaged in their SCOS plugins.
-Those files should be placed here manually, where they can be loaded into the SCOS sensor Docker container.
+Some sensors/SDRs require drivers which cannot be packaged with their respective SCOS plugins.
+Those drivers can be placed here manually, allowing them to be referenced from within the SCOS sensor Docker container.